DanielDziubecki/WaitForDocker/README.md

 # WaitForDocker
 This project will execute your `docker-compose.yml` file and will wait until all of services will be ready to use.
-This will be done directly from C# code, so this could be useful when there is a need to wait for docker services to be ready (e.g. integration tests in CI/CD pipeline).
+This could be useful e.g. in integration tests in CI/CD pipeline.
 After finished work, you can easily remove your services by killing them.

 # Installation
 ```Install-Package WaitForDocker```